Nicolas-Reyland/pemog/README.md

 twoplustwo (?,?) ?
 ```

 It basically describes the functions you want to implement.
-This step should be somehow automated.
+This step should be automated in the future, based on the python code you would provide.

 For example :
 ```bash